MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 A profession or trade mentor is someone who is currently in the profession the mentee is entering.
 That person knows the trends, important changes and new practices that the mentee should know to stay at the top of their career and helps guide them through these things.

-While the definition of a profession or trade mentor is close, I doesn't fully resonate with me so I'm going to create yet another a form of mentorship to the array that already exists which I call  **Technical Mentorship** (gasp).
+While the definition of a profession or trade mentor is close, I don't like them as words and so I'm going to create yet another a name for this type of mentorship to which I call  **Technical Mentorship** (gasp).

 ### What is technical mentoring?